AmsterdamUniversityPress/content-loading/supplements.md

 ## How to upload supplements onto AUP Online?

-There are tow ways: through the XML and manually.
+There are two ways: through the XML and manually.

 ### XML
 It has to go through the XML.
 But how?
 The description here [here](https://confluence.ingenta.com/confluence/pages/viewpage.action?spaceKey=AUP&title=JATS+XML+Guidelines#JATSXMLGuidelines-Supplementarymaterial) is less than useless as it tells us nothing about metadata or how files should be loaded.
 The only thing we know is that we must use the `<supplementary-material>` element within `article/front/article-meta`.